 He points to a bee whizzing by.
-This prompts his mother to shift focus to the bee, which leads to a brief shared effort to identify bees by size ("that's huge!") and temperament ("those look like the mean ones").
-Like other parents who use the focus strategy, his mother seizes the opportunity to elaborate on phenomena that the child notices by directing attention to some aspect of the target phenomenon.
-Once their observation of the bees has run its course, the mother draws Otis' attention back to the different colors of the flowers she wants to look at.
-But Otis, who seems willing to make simple comparisons ("this one grows into that one"), seems less interested in exploring abstract ideas about the function of flowers, a point his mother is pressing.
+This prompts his mother to shift focus to the bee, which leads to a brief shared effort to identify bees by size ("That's huge!") and temperament ("Those look like the mean ones").
+Like other parents who use the focus strategy, his mother seizes the opportunity to elaborate on phenomena that the child noticed by directing attention to some aspect of the target phenomenon.
+Once their observation of the bees has run its course, the mother draws Otis's attention back to the different colors of the flowers she wanted to look at.
+But Otis, who seems willing to make simple comparisons ("This one grows into that one"), seems less interested in exploring abstract ideas about the function of flowers, a point his mother was pressing.

 A turning point in their negotiation of attention occurs when Otis notices a caterpillar ("Whoa!
 Look at that caterpillar!") and together they peer through a magnifying glass.
-They initially observe its feet before noticing something on the leaf that Otis identifies as pollen but then declares rather excitedly, "No, no, they're little bugs."
-His mother seems skeptical when Otis explains that the caterpillar eats the bugs.
-This prompts a joint search for the caterpillar's mouth, which when located, confirms that the caterpillar is, in fact, eating bugs.
+They initially observe its feet before noticing something on the leaf that Otis identifies as pollen, but he then declares rather excitedly, "No, no,

+Mother: Oh there's a bee.
+Should we take a look at-Oh look at that.
+Are you still looking at pollen?
+Focus talk Set-up Otis: No I'm trying to burn it.
+Mother: Don't do that! (laughs) Look at what the bee's doing.
+Focus talk Intermediate Otis: They're sucking the-pollen out of it.
+Intermediate Mother: Sucking the pollen?
+Wow, look at its proboscis.
+Do you see how long the proboscis is?
+It sticks it in each one of those little flowers.
+Focus talk Intermediate/set- upIntermediate Otis: It takes no time at all.
+Intermediate Mother: I think it's going after the nectar.
+That must be on the very inside-the nectar part.
+Focus talk Intermediate/set-up they're little bugs."
+His mother seems skeptical when Otis explains that the caterpillar ate the bugs.
+This prompts a joint search for the caterpillar's mouth, which when located confirms that the caterpillar is in fact eating bugs.
 As they head to another garden area, the mother expresses her surprise ("I thought monarchs only ate milkweed") and Otis proclaims, "Wow.
 I really liked the caterpillar."
-They decide to return for another look before leaving the garden.
+They decide to return for another takes before leaving the garden.